ChristianOellers/Silent-Space/README.md

 Audio files are in `.wav` and `.ogg` format.
 Your browser might support something which is not available.
 In that case, please use another browser (like Chrome or Firefox).

+### Code quality

+As this has been developed as pure proof of concept, across 10+ years so far; it is considered legacy.
+There's many bad practices like closely coupled code.
+Writing a game that involves changing feature sets and design decisions is a time consuming task.
+That's why I considered to spend my spare time on developing the game itself, not making the code beautiful.

+See it as technology junkyard, to pick from what you need and build your own ;)

 <br><br>

 ## Credits